mominasadullahkhan/Predicting-Fake-News-Articles/README.md

 --------
 Hi!

-My name is Momin Khan and this is my repo for my second capstone project: Predicting Fake News on a Social Media Platform.
+My name is Momin Khan and this is my repo for my second capstone project: Predicting Fake News Articles on a Social Media Platform.

 I completed a number of projects as part of the Springboard Data Science Track.